-If you have hard water, you’re not alone.
-It’s one of the leading causes of white, cloudy film on your clean dishes and glasses.
-In the past, detergents used phosphates to help counteract hard water, but because of the environmental impact, government regulations today require all companies to remove phosphates from their products.
+If you have a dishwasher leaving residue on clean dishes, it’s probably hard water.
+It's one of the leading causes of white, cloudy film on your dishes and glasses.
+In the past, detergents used phosphates to help counteract hard water staining, but because of the environmental impact, all of our products are phosphate-free.

-The film that most often forms when detergent combines with water hardness is mainly made up of magnesium, calcium, and aluminum —elements commonly found in many of the foods that we eat.
-Nevertheless, we always recommend that consumers wash any residue left on dishes before using them again.
+When your dishwasher leaves film on clean dishes, it's natural to wonder if it's safe to use them.
+The film forms when detergent combines with water hardness, and is mainly made up of magnesium, calcium, and aluminum—elements commonly found in many of the foods we eat.
+Still, we recommend that you wash residue off of dishes before using them.

 For non-metal items, we recommend a vinegar wash.
-Put two cups of white vinegar in a bowl and place on bottom rack of the dishwasher.
+Put 2 cups of white vinegar in a bowl and place on bottom rack of the dishwasher.
 Run the glasses/dishes through a cycle with no detergent.
-Re-wash with Cascade® to remove residual vinegar.
+Re-wash with Cascade Dishwasher Cleaner to remove residual vinegar.